tjguk/winsys/docs/core.rst

         generally to stack attribute values into a list of strings which is then passed to :func:`utils.dumped` to fill in the curly brackets.

+    ..  method:: dump

+        Calls the underlying :meth:`dumped` implementation to provide a convenient representation of the object's data.

 Logging Functions
 -----------------